 Nurse leaders need to communicate well with team members and efficiently delegate tasks.
 Empathy and compassion are a must, since they work directly with patients.
 Effective nurse leaders also need to have strong problem-solving and critical thinking skills.

-What Is the Role of a Nurse Manager?
+What Are the Responsibilities of a Nurse Manager?

 Nurse managers are not typically involved in direct patient care; rather, they are focused on managing daily operations and supervising staff.
-The position requires an understanding of business management, as nurse managers are often in charge of budgeting.
+The position requires an understanding of the business of healthcare management, as nurse managers are often in charge of budgeting.

 The key responsibilities of a nurse manager include: